Diversity is the scope of differences. Equity and inclusion are involvement and action.

 - The effectiveness of the Board Diversity Policy will be measured based on our goal of women representing at least 30% of our directors, and the policy will be examined in rotation by our internal audit department as part of their rotating audit of all corporate policies approved by the board.

 Our goal with respect to recruiting executives is to have women represent at least 30% of our executive team.
 We will recruit candidates who best fulfill the needs giving extra weight to any women who meet the criteria.
 We have three female executives, which represents 43% of our executive team.

 Our People Services group is responsible for developing a company-wide strategy for integrating and embedding diversity and inclusion across our culture and work environment, including appropriate initiatives and metrics for the short and long-term.
-The results of two employee surveys, one completed as part of our company-wide engagement survey and one specific to diversity and inclusion led by KPMG, were used to guide the Committee in its efforts.
+The results of two employee surveys, one completed as part of our company-wide engagement survey and one specific to diversity and inclusion led by KPMG, guide these efforts.
 We know we have work to do and we’re committed to the journey.

 Increasing Learning and Awareness